databrary/presentations/jlsc-15/jlsc.md

 In this paper, we will discuss how Databrary has established itself as a data repository that works closely and frequently with researchers in a particular scholarly domain.
 We will also show how Databrary has found solutions to many of the barriers that limit video sharing through close interaction with that target community.
+We outline future enhancements to Databrary that will continue to further this work.
-Finally, in laying out a roadmap for enhancements to Databrary, we suggest lessons library and information scientists might draw from the Databrary experience.
+Finally, we suggest lessons library and information scientists might draw from the Databrary experience.

 ## Literature Review